 Experts are still divided on why these medications may harm some Crohn’s patients.
 To play it safe, most physicians simply advise their IBD patients to steer clear of these medications altogether.
 If someone requires an NSAID to tackle another condition, they should speak to their doctor first, just like with the following factor…

-Certain antibiotics can cause flare-ups of symptoms associated with Crohn’s disease.
+Certain antibiotics can cause flare-ups of Crohn’s symptoms.
 For example, a change in the balance of bacteria in the intestine occurs when one takes an antibiotic.
 In other words, antibiotics don’t just kill bad bacteria in the gut; good bacteria may be killed off, too.

 Also, antibiotics such as penicillin, fluoroquinolones, and clindamycin can cause certain bacteria to not only grow but also infect the intestinal lining, leading to a greater risk of developing or complicating existing Crohn’s disease.